mzuneska/coffee/README.markdown

 Requirements
 ---------
-This script uses the mac 'say' command and therefore will only work on macs.
+This script uses the mac 'say' command and therefore will only speak on macs.

 Install
 -------